 The game’s initialization starts from UGameInstance::StartGameInstance

-, which invokes UGameEngine::Start()
+, which then invokes UGameEngine::Start()

 :